pfesjostrand/cohorts-from-clusters/README.md

 For license and space reasons data is not included here.
 Scripts require the following datasets:

-**CSES IMD 10/2019 relsease**
+*CSES IMD 10/2019 relsease*
-The scripts use the full CSES IMD data set in .rdata format.
+The scripts use the full CSES IMD 2019 data set in .rdata format.
 This dan be downloaded from [CSES](https://cses.org/data-download/cses-integrated-module-dataset-imd/).

-**SNES 1970 through 2010**
+*SNES 1970 through 2010*
-The analysis and scripts uses data from 1970 through 2010.
+The analysis and scripts uses data from 1973 through 2006.
 The SNES (Swedish National Election Survey) is not publicaly available but can be accesed by application see [here](https://valforskning.pol.gu.se/english/data__documentation).